mikpim01/blinkist-config-python/README.md

 my_config_value = Config.get("some/folder/config")

-# This is will try to get a parameter from SSM at "/application/my_nice_app/some/folder/config"
+# This will try to get a parameter from SSM at "/application/my_nice_app/some/folder/config"

 ```
 Using SSM with a folder scope